-MicroLink dLAN starter kit
+MicroLink dLAN starter kit full review

 At first glance the MicroLink dLAN is a curious item.
 It uses power lines to carry data instead of wireless or Ethernet connectivity.
 The world of wireless computing is a marvellous place.
 Simply set up a base station and you can use your AirPort-enabled laptop anywhere in the house, at least that’s the theory.
 In practice, this is possible only in houses with wooden frames and paper walls, but my house is made of old-fashioned Victorian brick, making wireless range short, and a bit flakey.
 I’ve also been through three or four wireless routers in the past year, due to poor reliability.